 Mental Health Divsion

 The Mental Health Division is responsible for transportation of inmates found to be in need of specialized services through the Burke Center in Lufkin Texas.
-During the inmate classification process if an inmate is found to have mental issues, they are screened via a special video conferencing system, with the Burke Center, set up in our jail.
+During the inmate classification process if an inmate is found to have mental issues, they are screened via a special video conferencing system, with the Burke Center, set up both in our jail and our offices.
 If the Burke Center personnel determine that an inmate requires more advanced assistance, the Mental Health Deputy is trained and certified to ensure the safe transition from the County Jail to the Burke Center.

 Our Mental Health Divsion consists of 2 Deputy Sheriff's.
 One is assigned to the Jail, the other is assigned to Patrol.
 The patrol section of this division is responsible for execution of Mental Health Warrants issued by the County Judge.
-This Deputy also assists other patrol deputies with the Emergency Peace Officer Warrant - a tool utilized by our patrol deputies in extreme emergency situations where a person may have a tendency to hurt themself or another.
+This Deputy also assists other patrol deputies with the Emergency Peace Officer Warrant - a tool utilized by our patrol deputies in extreme emergency situations where a person may be in mental health crisis, or may have a tendency to hurt themself or another.

 While the Mental Health Division is not responsible for providing Mental Health Services, the training received by these deputies goes a long way to assisting those in need of Mental Health and Mental Retardation services.
 Simple recognition and proper handling of these persons is the first step towards a successful intervention with more advanced services offered by the State.

 Our Infrastructure Section refers to all buildings and other facilities utilized by the Sheriff's Office.
 Maintenance and repairs are required to keep these facilities in tip-top shape and ready for use.
 Our Infrastructure includes our Law Enforcement Center, County Jail, evidentiary buildings and storage, and special unit facilities in other areas of the county.